CodeMax0/CC-2D/README.md

 For information on how to use the controller, you can check out this YouTube video:
-Alternatively, documentation can be found in the documentation.pdf file.

 CC-2D falls under the Creative Commons Zero 1.0 Universal license, meaning anyone can modify, resell and redistribute this script,